Privacy Policy

 You may sign up for the LudoKit newsletter to get announcements, previews of upcoming features, and other news.

-Newsletter data is managed separately from account data and includes the email address you subscribed with plus logs about which newsletters were sent to you and if you opened them.
+Newsletter data includes the email address you subscribed with plus logs about which newsletters were sent to you and if you opened them.

 You can unsubscribe from the newsletter at any time, which will trigger deletion of your email address and any other newsletter-related data we've stored for you.